ghostunnel/ghostunnel/README.md

 This means the updated/reissued certificate much match the private key that was loaded from the HSM previously, everything else works the same.

+### ACME Support

+To have Ghostunnel automatically obtain and renew a public TLS certificate via ACME from Let's Encrypt, use the `--auto-acme-cert=` flag (e.g. - `--auto-acme-cert=myservice.example.com`).
+You must also specify an email address so you will get notices from Let's Encrypt about potentially important certificate lifecycle events.
+Specify the email address with the `--auto-acme-email=` flag.

+ACME is only supported in server mode.
+Additionally, Ghostunnel must either be listening to a public interface on tcp/443, or somehow have a public tcp/443 listening interface forwarded to it (e.g. - systemd socket, iptables, etc.).
+Public DNS records must exist for a valid public DNS FQDN that resolves to the public listening interface IP.
 ### Metrics & Profiling

 Ghostunnel has a notion of "status port", a TCP port (or UNIX socket) that can